lit/lit/packages/localize/README.md

 - 🌐 Localize your Lit applications
 - 🔥 Safely embed HTML markup within localized templates
-- 🍦 Write vanilla code that works in development with no new tooling
+- 🍦 Write vanilla JS or TS that works in development with no new tooling
 - 📄 Standard XLIFF interchange format
 - 🆓 Generate a zero-overhead bundle for each locale
 - 🔁 ... or dynamically load locales and automatically re-render